eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/migrating-stores/index.md

 - optimizing customization (e.g. queries in SHAPES; DI; DM-config)
     - "textmatch" / "lucene" queries need to be migrated (a query can be helpful to find these queries...)
-    - performance comparisons could be automated via `cmemc query replay`
+    - performance comparisons can be automated via `cmemc query replay`
         - identify query that won't run or run slow
 - general query best practices
     - → query optimization guide